ShariarNiaj05/ShariarNiaj05/README.md

 ## Work Synopsis

 I specialize in framing dynamic web applications, leveraging HTML, CSS, Tailwind CSS, and JavaScript.
-Proficient in React and React Router DOM, Firebase for seamless front-end experiences, I integrate APIs, and MongoDB with Node.js and Express.js on the backend.
-My work revolves around creating secured, responsive, and feature-rich digital solutions.
+Proficient in React, React Router DOM, and Firebase for seamless front-end experiences, I integrate APIs, and MongoDB with Node.js and Express.js on the backend.
+My work revolves around creating secure, responsive, and feature-rich digital solutions.

 ## Overall Stats